vchavali/svadhyayam.github.io/tattvacintamani.md

 A cognition presenting some content is not the same thing as that content being true.
 Rather, truth is, itself, a property of cognitive content, distinct from the elements that constitute it.
 The precise nature of this property is not stated out-right here, since it is a matter of much contraversy.

 But, the point of the argument is this: introspection only detects the content of some cognition.
 I.E. it generates awareness that some cognition has such and such a content.
-That, in addition, this content is "true" requires detecting something additional to the content of that awareness; which, being a mind-external entity, lies outside the purview of the introspective faculty.
-This being the case, even if we define "evidentiality" as just awareness that some cognitive content is true; introspection alone cannot detect this.
-Therefore, detecting evidentiality is not constitutive of detecting cogntition.
+Knowing that this content is "true" requires detecting something additional.
+For example, it requires knowing that this content corresponds to the actual objects the cognition is directed towards.
+But, because this involves knowledge of mind-external entities, it lies outside the purview of the introspective faculty.
+This being the case, if evidentiality requires that a cognition is true; introspection alone cannot detect this.
+So, detecting evidentiality is not constitutive of detecting cogntition.

 In simple terms—we need to know more than the content of a cognition in order to no that it is true.
 Since evidentiality depends on truth, it cannot just be a function of a cognition's content.

 Put in terms of contemporary Western epistemology, knowledge is belief derived from evidence; where "evidence", in this context, implies both truth and justification (+/- some anti-luck condition).
 In other words, "evidence" is just a name for whatever additional thing belief needs in order for it be knowledge.
 This is more-or-less the same thing as a JTB+ account of knowledge.

-Now, both the constituvists and the non-constitutivists agree that having evidence means being in a mental state that has the capacity to deliver some information—i.e. deliver "evidence"—to a subject forming a belief.
+Now, both the constituvists and the nonconstitutivists agree that having evidence means being in a mental state that has the capacity to deliver some information—i.e. deliver "evidence"—to a subject forming a belief.
 Let's use the word "observation" as a generic term for this type of evidence-delivering mental state.
 This includes "direct" observation, i.e. sense perception, as well as "indirect" forms of observation such as inference and testimony.
 The idea is that in order for an observation to be evidential, it has to obey certain conditions that are together bundled up into the word "evidentiality".
-The constituvist—non-constitutivist debate is about what exactly this "evidentiality" amounts to.
+The constituvist—nonconstitutivist debate is about what exactly this "evidentiality" amounts to.

 More precisely, we can analyze this debate into separate epistemic, ontic, and conceptual problems of evidentiality.
 The first three chapters of the *Tattvacintāmaṇi*—titled "Detecting Evidentiality", "Grounding Evidentiality", and "Defining Evidentiality", respectively—each deal with one of these problems.